These amazing Cheese Blintzes with Blueberry Sauce are perfect for an indulgent breakfast or brunch and a new pancake recipe to try on Shrove Tuesday!

-Blintzes are basically Jewish crêpes filled with cheese and served dusted with icing sugar (although fillings may vary from sweet to savoury).
-They are delicious and quite filling – a great brunch or dessert option.
-Note that you only cook them on one side and you fill them cooked side in.
+Blintzes are a type crêpe-style pancake filled with cheese and served dusted with icing sugar (although fillings may vary from sweet to savoury).

 For the blintzes